This post may contain affiliate links – read our full disclosure

 How to Make Your Own Beeswax Seashell Candles

 It is really easy to make your own seashell candles using beeswax and a bit of wick.
 These tiny candles give off a beautiful light and can be used much like any tealight.
 Making your own beeswax candles is one of the most common ways beeswax is used in our culture.
+Who says you have to use conventional molds?

 Using Seashells for Candle Making and Home Decor